pushfoo/pushfoo/README.md

 ### Hi! 👋

-I use this account to post things that I work on in my spare time.
+I use this account to post the things I work on in my spare time.

-#### Skills

-I have experience with a variety of subjects including: technical support, QA, documentation, test automation, back-end dev, DevOps, Docker, system administration, assembly, Java, web scraping, and Selenium.
+I have experience with a variety of subjects including: technical support, QA, documentation, test automation, back-end dev, DevOps, Docker, system administration, Java, web scraping, AWS, and Selenium.

 For unpaid volunteer work, I'm currently only up for the first 3 or 4 of those using Python.
-Due to time constraints, I do those for the projects I care about.
+Due to time constraints, I only do those for the projects I care about.
 You can read more about the projects below!

-#### How to reach me
-If I haven't already given you an email address to reach me at, you can try reaching me with this username on gmail.

 ### Projects